Stranger Things as Actual Play: Table Logic, Not Plot Logic

 What they learned was “this is how I matter."

 Look at the frequent complaint that Stranger Things gets crowded: too many characters, too many threads, too many scenes that feel like a standing meeting with flashlights illuminating miniatures and maps.
-All that just reads to me like a late-stage campaign.
+All of it reads like a late-stage campaign.
 Long runs accrete obligations.
 Backstories pile up, waiting to be made good on.
-NPC relationships become invoices “the fiction” has to pay or at least call-back.
+NPC relationships become invoices the fiction has to pay or at least call back.

-Every character needs a moment, not because the story demands it, but because the group does.
-Spotlight fairness can turn into a kind of moral economy.
-On TV that can seem like bloat.
-In D&D tabletop terms, it’s what happens when nobody wants to cut anyone because the party is the point.
+Every character needs a moment—the group demands it even when the story doesn't.
+Spotlight fairness becomes a moral economy.
+On TV, it looks like bloat; at the table, it's what happens when nobody can bring themselves to cut anyone, because the party is the point.

-So that premise I’ve had since season one can stand without becoming a novelty theory.
+So the premise holds.
 Stranger Things does more than nod at D&D; it dramatizes table logic, including the parts the culture likes to laugh off or file away as awkward side-effects.

-This show won’t stop being goofy, and it shouldn’t.
-If you want narrative realism or even believability, these aren’t the droids you’re looking for.
-Treat Hawkins like a battlemat and the Upside Down like a DM’s favorite hook and the show becomes a study in how stories happen when nobody is fully in charge, when momentum matters more than plausibility, procedural and random rules drive outcomes, and when love shows up as a willingness to do something reckless on behalf of your friends.
+This show won't stop being goofy, and it shouldn't.
+If you want narrative realism or even believability, these aren't the droids you're looking for.
+Treat Hawkins like a battlemat and the Upside Down like a DM's favorite hook and the show becomes a study in how stories happen when nobody is fully in charge—when momentum matters more than plausibility, random outcomes override planning, and love shows up as willingness to do something reckless on behalf of your friends.

 It's silly.
 It's also, in its own brash way, honest about the mechanics of togetherness.